pkovac321/merchantSDK/README.md

 Before running this sample application, you must obtain an `mAccount` to gain access to the API Gateway.

-You can acquire an `mAccount` through the online Portal or by contacting [Monoova Support directly](https://www.monoova.com/contact).
+You can acquire an `mAccount` through Monoova's Developer Portal (https://developer.monoova.com/) or by contacting [Monoova Support directly](https://www.monoova.com/contact).

 You will also need to install Node.js to run the sample application.